Password Manager Review: NordPass

 What is NordPass?

-NordPass is a password manager available both as a browser extension for Chrome, Firefox, Opera, and Edge and as a mobile version for Android and iOS.
-It enables you to manage your passwords and logins, as well as other sensitive data like credit cards and secure notes, in an encrypted and secure manner.
+NordPass is a password manager available both as a browser extension for Chrome, Firefox, Opera, and Edge as well as a mobile version for Android and iOS.
+With it, you can manage your passwords and logins, in addition to other sensitive data like credit cards and secure notes, in an encrypted and secure manner.
 NordPass was developed by the creators of NordVPN, one of the best VPN services on the market.

 How does NordPass work?

 NordPass creates, stores, and manages all of your passwords in encrypted form.
-Access to your passwords (and other data including credit cards and secure notes) is provided by a master password.
-After setting up your digital 'vault', the master password is the only password you'll need to remember.
+Access to your passwords (and other data including credit cards and secure notes) is only available after inputting your master password.
+Once you've set up your digital 'vault', this master password is the only password you'll ever need to remember.

 How secure is NordPass?

-NordPass is very secure.
-All data is encrypted using AES 256.
-You can also add further protection to your account by activating two-factor authentication.
-However, it's important to remember that the best password manager is only as good as your master password, so select it carefully.
+NordPass is highly secure.
+All data is encrypted using AES 256 and you can add further protection to your account by activating multi-factor authentication.
+However, it's important to remember that a password manager is only as secure as your master password, so select it carefully.